Spina Bifida Occulta

 Doctors don't know exactly why some babies get spina bifida occulta.
 A woman may be more likely to have a baby with spina bifida occulta if she:

-- takes certain seizure medicines during pregnancy
+- takes some types of seizure medicines during pregnancy

 - already has had a baby with spina bifida